Aarish06/Backend_project/planning.md

 - Update and complete all API documentation using Swagger/OpenAPI.
 - Clean, organize, and polish the entire project structure for clarity and easy navigation.
 - Add and run tests to ensure all critical features work correctly and reliably.

+---

+## Challenges

+- The main Challenges i faced were with the postman.
+I often got confused on which api to send.
+I did not know much about postman and Firebase(in the starting) and where to connect files.

+## Solutions

+- I learnt the more about postman and firebase, not on how they work, but what they are

+## Outcome

+- Learnt on API system
+- How to run it on the github
+- Learnt about github workflows
+- Key generation of firebase